ibm-cloud-docs/vmware-service/common/api-change-log.md

 # {{site.data.keyword.vcf-aas}} API change log
 {: #vmware-service-api-change-log}

-In this change log, you can learn about the most recent changes, improvements, and updates for the [VMware as a Service API](/apidocs/vmware-service).
+In this change log, you can learn about the most recent changes, improvements, and updates for the [VMware Cloud Foundation as a Service API](/apidocs/vmware-service).
 The change log lists the changes that were made, ordered by the date they were released.
 Changes to existing API versions are compatible with existing client applications.

 ## 15 March 2024
 {: #vmware-service-15-march-2024}